open-physics-ed-org/modern-classical-mechanics/README.md

 ---

 ## 🙏 Acknowledgments

----

-## 🚦 Development Roadmap

-The following improvements are planned or in progress:

-- **Batch-fix and verify YouTube thumbnail links in all notebooks**
-- **Run JSON escape fix on all problematic notebooks and confirm validity**
-- **Automate search and repair of malformed LaTeX/math environments in all source files**
-- **Confirm clean PDF build for all chapters/notebooks after all fixes**
-- **Integrate activities into the book as part of the build process**
-- **Write and include an instructional guide for teachers**
-- **Implement incremental and selective builds for faster development**
-- **Continue to improve GitHub workflow, issue labeling, and documentation**

-See [GitHub Issues](https://github.com/dannycab/modern-classical-mechanics/issues) for up-to-date progress and to contribute ideas or feedback!

 - Inspired by the open science and Jupyter communities
 - Built with [Jupyter Book](https://jupyterbook.org/), [nbconvert](https://nbconvert.readthedocs.io/), and lots of ❤️